 MISO (Midcontinent Independent System Operator): A FERC-approved ISO corporately independent of Xcel Energy and to whom Xcel Energy has turned over the operations authority of its transmission system.
-The Transmission System Guidelines C Xcel Energy Xcel Energy Operating Companies Interconnection Guidelines for Transmission to Transmission Interconnections Version: 11.0 File Name : XEL-POL-Transm-TransmInterco nnectionGuidelines Version 11.doc Page 37 of 52

-MISO will operate much of the transmission system from Minnesota, Wisconsin, Iowa, Illinois, Pennsylvania, Kentucky, and Missouri.
+The MISO will operate much of the transmission system from Minnesota, Wisconsin, Iowa, Illinois, Pennsylvania, Kentucky, and Missouri.

-Megavolt-Ampere (MVA): One million-volt ampere.
+Megavolt-Ampere (MVA): One-million-volt ampere.
 See definition for Apparent Power.